Wally Cox: Early life, education, and career beginnings

-During World War II, Cox and his family returned to New York City, where he attended City College of New York.
-He next spent four months in the United States Army, and on his discharge attended New York University.
+During World War II, Cox and his family returned to New York City, where he attended the City College of New York.
+He spent four months in the United States Army.
+According to the accounts of a fellow enlisted soldier, Cox adopted odd behaviors while undergoing basic training at Camp Wolters, Texas, such as putting on a uniform and full pack to pick flowers on Sundays, to receive a discharge from the Army.
+After his discharge he attended New York University.
 He supported his invalid mother and sister by making and selling jewelry in a small shop, and entertaining at parties doing comedy monologues.
-These led to regular performances at nightclubs, such as the Village Vanguard, beginning in December 1948.
+These led to regular performances at nightclubs, including the Village Vanguard, beginning in December 1948.

-He became the roommate of Brando, who encouraged him to study acting with Stella Adler.
+He became Brando's roommate, and his friend encouraged Cox to study acting with Stella Adler.